 - 1 1/2 cups of oat flour (or AP flour)

 - 1/2 cup of fresh chiffonade sage

 - 1/2 cup of freshly grated Parmesan cheese

 - Lightly saute the garlic in butter and olive oil.
-After about 1 minute, add the sage and the gnocchi, continue to cook until everything is nicely browning, about 5 minutes.
+After about 1 minute, add the sage and the gnocchi, and continue to cook until everything is nicely browning about 5 minutes.

-- Serve with freshly grated Parmesan and a salad.
+- Serve with freshly grated Parmesan cheese and a salad.

 - If you are looking for more ways to use up the bag of chickpea flour, try my socca recipe!